DarkGraza/NewCrawler/README.md

-I created a another spider, a CrawlSpider for utilising Rules and LinkExtractor classes to fetch all urls of articles using links from links.json file.
+I created an another spider, a CrawlSpider for utilising Rules and LinkExtractor classes to fetch all urls of articles using links from links.json file.
 Then I yielded all data using parse constructor in the 2nd spider and stored in output.json file.